xebia/training-react/README.md

 Exercise to work with stateful components in React.
 The state of the component is displayed on the page to make debugging easier.

 1. Add form elements with name and value attributes to [./react-form/react-form/ReactFormPage.js](./react-form/react-form/ReactFormPage.js)
+  - Add a name input and a gender input
+  - Consider using a select input or a radio button
 1. Add change handlers which call `setState` to the component. *NOTE:* make sure that `this` in the change handler point to the instance of the component.
 1. Connect the change handlers to the form element